jorgecarleitao/django-sphinxql/README.md

 1. Configure Sphinx with Python.
 2. Index Django models in Sphinx.
-3. Execute Sphinx queries (SphinxQL) using a Django-like expressions and have the results as Django models.
+3. Execute Sphinx queries (SphinxQL) using Django-like expressions and have the results as Django models.

 Django-SphinxQL requires:

 - Python 3
-- mysql or postgres
+- pymysql
 - Django (>=1.8)
 - Sphinx
+- A backend (pymysql or psycopg2)

-Our build matrix in Travis has 4 builds:
+Our build matrix in Travis has 8 builds:

+- Python 3.4
-- Python 3.3 with latest Django
+- Django 1.8 and 1.10
-- Sphinx 2.2.6 and 2.2.10
+- Sphinx 2.2.10 and 2.2.11
-- mysql and postgres backend
+- mysql and postgres backends

 For more details, you can check the directory `tests` and `.travis.yml`.